winesapOS/winesapOS/UPGRADES.md

 - Add the AppImagePool package manager.
 - Add support for the CIFS/SMB network file system.
 - Add support for the NFS network file system.
+- Add support for the EROFS file system.

 ## 3.2.0 to 3.2.1